clemens/delocalize/README.markdown

 ==============

 This is a fork of [clemens/delocalize](http://github.com/clemens/delocalize) which fixes the following:

 * Adds Rails 3 support;
 * Fixes tests so their outcome depend less on the timezone they are run into;
 * Adds support for changing the current locale of the application at runtime.

-Rails 3 tests can be run with "rake test RAILS_VERSION=3", Rails 2 tests with "rake test RAILS_VERSION=2".
+Rails 3 tests can be run with:

+    $ rake test RAILS_VERSION=3

+Rails 2 tests can be run with:

+    $ rake test RAILS_VERSION=2

 TODO
 ----